This article is focused on this subject: “regenerative braking efficiency versus speed”.

 Quite often we hear many discussions on “regenerative braking” efficiency.

-Typically we have people who are convinced that we can recuperate a good amount of energy we have used by applying “regenerative braking” in the descentes.
+Typically we have people who are convinced that we can recuperate a good amount of energy we have used by using “regenerative braking” in the descentes.

-This is really a much broader discussion, and here we are NOT going to address following generic question:
+This is really a much broader discussion, so here the main focus is not to address following kind question:

 “Is it worth to have a hub motor in order to recuperate energy by regenerative braking?”.